-The success of TIP and progress in these new priority areas rely on NSF's core research and education programs that lay the groundwork for discovery and innovation.
-One out of every four basic research projects at higher learning institutions across the United States is supported by the NSF and the Foundation's merit review process is the international gold-standard.
-Nonetheless, in fiscal year 2020, almost \$4 billion worth of proposals were rated very good but were declined due to inadequate resources.
+Fiscal Year 2020, almost \$4 billion worth of proposals were rated very good but were declined due to inadequate resources.
 NSF plays a crucial role in supporting the education and development of the STEM workforce that has long driven America's success.
-"The U.S. STEM workforce- comprised of over 36 million people in diverse occupations that require STEM knowledge and expertise-constitutes 23% of the total U.S. workforce," according to the NSB. (https://ncses.nsf.gov/pubs/nsb20221/u-s-and-global-stem-education-and-labor-force) NSF education programs, including K-12 STEM education, are key to developing our domestic STEM workforce.
+"The U.S. STEM workforce- comprised of over 36 million people in diverse occupations that require STEM knowledge and expertise-constitutes 23% of the total U.S. workforce," according to the NSB.
+NSF education programs, including K-12 STEM education, are key to developing our domestic STEM workforce.

-To fully capitalize on the wealth of talent in our country, NSF needs additional funding for programs, such as NSF INCLUDES, that develop diverse STEM talent across geographic, gender, racial, and ethnic lines.
-The Established Program to Stimulate Competitive Research (EPSCoR) is a vital tool to expand the geography of innovation.
-By improving research infrastructure and increasing the capability of scientists to compete for funding, NSF EPSCoR supports research and builds pathways to the STEM workforce in states and territories that have historically received a smaller share of funding.
+To fully capitalize on the wealth of talent in our country, NSF needs additional funding for programs, such as NSF INCLUDES, that develop diverse STEM talent across geographic, gender, racial, and ethnic lines and the Established Program to Stimulate Competitive Research (EPSCoR), a useful tool to expand the geography of innovation.
 These programs are important levers to ensure that the benefits of investing in American competitiveness are reaped by all Americans.